dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

 ![Render texture](media/render-target-texture-in-asset-view.png)

-## 4. Use the render target texture
+## 4. Place the render target texture in the scene

 There are various ways you can use the render target texture.